chefpoint/menu/README.md

 ## CHEF POINT Menu

-This is a very simple app that nicely displays scheduled dishes from a JSON file.
+This is a very simple app that nicely displays scheduled dishes from MongoDB.
 It automatically discards dishes from the past.
 Supports Dark Mode and large screen formats.